ivanrichmond/hello/README.md

 18. Add Redux to project.
 Replace localForage, etc. with Redux for client-side data.
 19. **FIX:** Logout is throwing an error.
 It works as expected, but it shouldn't throw an error. **DONE**

+## Bugs and Fixes

+1. Create new user should error if you use an already existing username.
 ## Technical Debt

 None